Sierra Skye Shows Serious Underboob In Stunning Bikini Selfie

 “Can’t see your face,” lamented another fan.
 “Your kiss is on my list.”

 Even as she blocked out her face with her smartphone in the shot, Skye nonetheless managed to fill the frame with sensuous visuals as she stood before the mirror in her black bikini set.
-The selfie appeared to have been snapped in a bedroom, but the considerable amount of skin Skye showed combined with the way the light illuminated parts of her gym-honed physique made it difficult to look beyond her in the picture.
+The selfie appeared to have been snapped in a bedroom, but the considerable amount of skin Skye showed, combined with the way the light illuminated parts of her gym-honed physique, made it difficult to look beyond her.

 The model’s bikini top was largely made of one continuous piece of black fabric that looped over both of her shoulders.
-At the bottom of her bustline, it connected to a notched strap that appeared to encircle her upper body.
-Between the two segments, a large opening provided a clear view of the bare undersides of her perky assets.
-Just below the garment, her rib bones, defined abdominal muscles and navel were all exceedingly prominent.
+At the bottom of her bust, it connected to a notched strap that appeared to encircle her upper body.
+Between the two segments, a large opening provided a clear view of underboob.
+Just below the top, her ribcage, defined abdominal muscles and navel were all prominent.

-Skye’s bottom piece was similar to its counterpart in that it featured a continuous piece of material that had been affixed to a notched strap, which was buckled at waist-level on her front side.
-Below the strap, Skye could be seen shifting her hips and buttocks to her left side, providing greater emphasis to her bodily curves in the shot.
+Skye’s bottom piece was similar to its counterpart in that it featured a continuous piece of material and a notched strap, which was buckled at the waist.
+Skye cocked her hip and booty to her left side, highlighting her curves in a major way.

-As shared previously by The Inquisitr, Skye also flaunted her bombshell body in a photo update that found her sporting a skintight mini-dress.
+As shared previously by The Inquisitr, Skye also flaunted her bombshell body in a photo update that captured her sporting a skintight mini dress.